sebastianduchene/genome_dating/README.md

    - We can recover the true trees by concatenating the cluster data, or by using the medoid.
 However concatenating is more reliable.

    **To do**

-   - Select candidate clusters for genome dating

-   - Run clockstar for simulated data on the largest cluster and hte narowest
+   - Run clockstar for random data sets with 50 genes
-   Plot trees and tree distances